 Vice President for International Programs

-Ambassador Asif Chaudhry became the Vice President for International Programs (IP) at Washington State University in June 2015.
-He is the chief international relations officer at the University and is responsible for IP’s role in carrying out WSU’s mission of global engagement.
+Ambassador Asif Chaudhry became the Vice President for International Programs (IP) at Washington State University in June 2015 and Vice Chancellor of WSU’s Pullman campus in 2022.
+He is the university’s chief international relations officer and is responsible for IP’s role in carrying out WSU’s mission of global engagement.
 Ambassador Chaudhry manages WSU’s extensive internationalization program that focuses on establishing strategic partnerships with governments and educational institutions across the globe.

 He oversees cross-functional areas of IP that are responsible for international student and scholar services, education abroad and exchange programs, undergraduate admissions for international students, and international research for faculty and scholars.
 The Office of International Programs provides services to international students and scholars at WSU who hail from over 100 countries.
 The goals are for all students, at home and abroad, to have a global experience while at WSU and graduate with a high level of cultural competency.